War of 1812: Gulf of Mexico coast

-After deciding further attacks would be too costly and unlikely to succeed; the British fleet withdrew from the Mississippi River on 18 January.
-However, it was not until 27 January 1815 that the land forces rejoined the fleet, allowing for its final departure.
+After deciding further attacks would be too costly and unlikely to succeed, the British troops withdrew on 18 January.
+However, adverse winds slowed the evacuation operation and it was not until 27 January 1815 that the land forces rejoined the fleet, allowing for its final departure.
 After New Orleans, the British moved to take Mobile as a base for further operations.
 In preparation, General John Lambert laid siege to Fort Bowyer taking it on 12 February 1815.
-However HMS Brazen brought news of the Treaty of Ghent the next day and the British abandoned the Gulf Coast.
+However, HMS Brazen brought news of the Treaty of Ghent the next day and the British abandoned the Gulf Coast.
 This ending of the war prevented the capture of Mobile, and any renewed attacks on New Orleans.

-Meanwhile, in January 1815, Admiral Cockburn succeeded in blockading the southeastern coast of Georgia by occupying Camden County.
+Meanwhile, in January 1815, Cockburn succeeded in blockading the southeastern coast of Georgia by occupying Camden County.
 The British quickly took Cumberland Island, Fort Point Peter and Fort St. Tammany in a decisive victory.
 Under the orders of his commanding officers, Cockburn's forces relocated many refugee slaves, capturing St. Simons Island as well to do so.
 He had orders to recruit as many runaway slaves into the Corps of Colonial Marines as possible and use them to conduct raids in Georgia and the Carolinas.
 Cockburn also provided thousands of muskets and carbines and a huge quantity of ammunition to the Creeks and Seminole Indians for the same purpose.
 During the invasion of the Georgia coast, an estimated 1,485 people chose to relocate to British territories or join the British military.
 However, by mid-March, several days after being informed of the Treaty of Ghent, British ships left the area.

-The British did not recognize the West Florida territory as being legally American, as it had been seized from the Spanish during the war.
-The British also did not recognize the Louisiana Purchase because they and Spain voided all land deals and treaties made by Napoleon, especially the 1800–1804 transfer of Louisiana from Spain to France to the United States.
-Owsley is of the opinion this appeared to be compelling evidence that Britain had no intention of returning the region, had it completed capture of the territory, without new American concessions, referencing a letter from Thomas Shields to Daniel Patterson, dated January 25, 1815.
-This is contradicted by the content of Bathurst's correspondence, and disputed by Latimer, with specific reference to correspondence from the Prime Minister to the Foreign Secretary dated 23 December 1814.
+The British government did not recognize either West Florida or New Orleans as American territory.
+The historian Frank Owsley suggests that they might have used a victory at New Orleans to demand further concessions from the U.S. However, subsequent research in the correspondence of British ministers at the time suggests otherwise. with specific reference to correspondence from the Prime Minister to the Foreign Secretary dated 23 December 1814.
 West Florida was the only territory permanently gained by the United States during the war.